Modern PHP-FPM and NGINX Configuration

 sudo tail -f /var/log/nginx/error.log

 Configure custom log locations in server block configurations using the access_log and error_log directives.
+For example.

 PHP-FPM Logs